WHAT TO DO IN MELBOURNE IN 2 DAYS

 Art Centre Melbourne

-With the spire on top, the Art Centre is Melbourne’s flagship performing arts venue with opera, theatre, and music.
+The Art Centre is Melbourne’s flagship performing arts venue with opera, theatre, and music with the spire on top.
 You can visit the Playhouse with Aboriginal artworks in the foyer and Hamer Hall.

 National Gallery of Victoria

-The gallery is open daily between 10.00 am and 5.00 pm.
-Admission is free with an opportunity to visit many of the exhibits.
-There is a charge for major exhibits.
-The National Gallery of Victoria is open on Friday nights from early December to early April.
-Enjoy arts, bars, dining, and DJs in the garden.
+- The National Gallery of Victoria is open on Friday nights from early December to early April.
+Then you can also enjoy arts in combination with bars, dining, and DJs in the garden.

 End Your Day At Crown Casino